ED REFORM:

 SNAP

-The bill extends the Tax Cuts and Jobs Act with some additional changes, including allowing filers with incomes of up to $500,000 to deduct up to $40,000 in certain state and local taxes paid from their federal taxes.
-In Vermont, the plan is expected to save the richest 1 percent over $60,000 on average, which is over 300 times more than the expected average savings for the bottom 20 percent of earners.
-In total, the top 5 percent of earners in Vermont are expected to accrue $451 million in savings.
-Almost 70 percent of all benefits—$736 million—from this tax proposal are directed to the top 20 percent.
+The final law permanently extends Trump’s 2017 tax cuts with some additional changes.
+In addition to making corporate tax breaks permanent and changing tax rates and brackets to primarily cut taxes for the wealthiest, the law also increases the amount of state and local taxes paid that filers can deduct from their federal taxes.
+Under this provision, filers with incomes of up to $500,000 can deduct $40,000 in certain state and local taxes paid from their federal taxes (with a phaseout above that amount) until 2030.
+In Vermont, the law is expected to save the richest 1 percent nearly $60,000 on average each year, over 500 times more than the expected savings for the bottom 20 percent.
+The top 5 percent of Vermont taxpayers are expected to accrue over $440 million in savings in 2026.
+More than 70 percent of all benefits—$730 million in 2026—from this tax proposal are directed to the top 20 percent of Vermonters.

-Congress and the president are proposing cuts to social benefit programs and tax cuts that primarily benefit the wealthiest Americans.
-These cuts would occur over a ten-year window via reconciliation, a separate process from the annual appropriations process in Congress.
+On July 4, the president signed the so-called “One Big Beautiful Bill Act” (OBBBA) into law, cutting social benefit programs and providing tax cuts that primarily benefit the wealthiest Americans.
+These cuts were passed by Congress via reconciliation, a separate process from the annual appropriations process.
 That budget process begins with the President’s budget request and involves discretionary funding.
 Reconciliation is typically used to change mandatory spending, like Medicaid.
-The final details of the benefits and tax cuts are still unknown; all information below is based on proposals and the House-passed budget.
-While the timeline of these cuts is also unknown, they are expected to be passed sometime this summer.
+The final details of OBBBA’s funding changes are listed in the dropdown above.
+While some changes take effect immediately, other changes won’t go into effect for years.
 More information on the budget process can be found in this explainer of reconciliation.
 Additional information can be found here.

 More on the impacts of cuts to Medicaid in Vermont: